-Boston (with Bradford Winters) - Book Event for "We Tell Ourselves Stories"
+Albany, NY (with Linda Hall) - Book Event for "We Tell Ourselves Stories"

 This is a free event; see more details at Barnes & Noble’s website.